I've packaged this article up and released a library, @celine/celine. It has a slightly nicer API too. Check it out! (o˘◡˘o)

 A computer displays a graph in the upward direction

-TeX, Markdown, Graphviz, Typst
+TeX, Markdown, Graphviz

 We can return any type of DOM element from a cell.